Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 • 1 teaspoon active dry yeast

-• 3½ cups bread flour plus more for dusting
+• 3½ cups bread flour, plus more for dusting

 • 1 teaspoon kosher or fine sea salt

-• 1/2 cup cheddar cheese cut into ¼ x ½-inch cubes
+• 50 grams (a little under ½ cup) cheddar cheese cut into ¼ x ½-inch cubes

-• 1/3 cup sliced pickled jalapeños, drained and patted dry with a paper towel to remove excess moisture
+• 1/3 cup sliced pickled jalapeños drained and patted dry with a paper towel to remove excess moisture

 US Customary – Metric